USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 USC Stats and Trends

-- USC has two wins against the spread in four games this season.
+- Thus far this season USC has two wins against the spread.

-- This season, the Trojans have two ATS wins in four games as a favorite of 7 points or more.
+- The Trojans have covered the spread twice this season when favored by 7.5 points or more (in four chances).

 - USC's games this year have hit the over on two of four set point totals (50%).